StackStorm/st2docs/docs/source/packs.rst

 Some packs will require old-school manual configuration: in that case, you will have to edit a ``config.yaml`` file inside the ``/opt/stackstorm/packs/<pack>`` directory and reload the pack with ``st2 pack register <pack>``.
 Your config will not be overwritten on pack upgrades, and to be extra safe, you can save it as ``/opt/stackstorm/configs/<pack>.yaml`` to keep it away from the pack source, which is something we recommend.

-Packs may contain automation rules.
-Rules are not loaded by default, because you may want to review and adjust them before loading.
-Use ``st2 pack register`` to register rules in the pack.
+If you edit files in a pack manually, make sure to reload its content for the file changes to be reflected in StackStorm:

 .. code-block:: bash

-    st2 pack register sensu --types=rule
+    st2 pack register sensu

 Developing a Pack
 -----------------